 The DESPP Commissioner has to determine the reliability of the various methods used to test blood, breath, and urine.
-The commissioner certifies those used within the state of Connecticut.
-The commissioner has to adopt regulations that govern the conduct of tests.
+The Commissioner certifies those used within the state of Connecticut.
+The Commissioner has to adopt regulations that govern the conduct of tests.
 They also certify operation and use of the devices, and the training and certification of test operators.
 The DESPP Commissioner also regulates the drawing of blood, breath, or urine samples.
 Any evidence that a driver refused to submit to a test is admissible if the procedural requirements of the statute are met.
 At trial, the court must instruct the jury on what inferences it can or cannot make based on a refusal.

 You should note that a different set of admissibility standards apply to blood and urine samples taken from a driver during the course of medical treatment.
 Results from the chemical analysis of the blood and/or urine samples can constitute evidence.
-They establish probable cause for the driver’s arrest by warrant and can get used in a prosecution if:
+They establish probable cause for the driver’s arrest by warrant and can be used in a prosecution if:

 - The sample occurred for the diagnosis and treatment of an injury.